-Even in instances where nurses and clinical workers can be readily replaced, it’s usually expensive to do so.
-Calculating the cost of “lost revenue caused by clinician vacancies and the expense of recruiting new personnel,” the authors of a 2019 cohort study on clinical burnout and turnover published in the Annals of Family Medicine estimated the specific cost of turnover “at upward of $500,000 per clinician.”
+Even when healthcare facilities can easily replace nurses and clinical workers, it typically incurs significant expenses.
+Moreover, calculating the cost of “lost revenue caused by clinician vacancies and the expense of recruiting new personnel,” the authors of a 2019 cohort study on clinical burnout and turnover published in the Annals of Family Medicine estimated the specific cost of turnover “at upward of $500,000 per clinician.”

 > In Case You Missed It: 7 Tips to Help Prevent Nurse Burnout & Compassion Fatigue from CareerStaff

 While there may be no silver-bullet solution to the challenge of burnout and exhaustion, there are ways to alleviate it.
-This is where a healthcare leader’s specific style can have a tremendous impact — by tackling not only the immediate problem of how to increase employee retention in healthcare, but also addressing the deeper structural and cultural issues driving burnout in the first place.
+A healthcare leader’s unique approach can greatly influence the issue of employee retention in healthcare.
+Additionally, it’s key to address both the immediate problem and the underlying structural and cultural factors contributing to burnout.

 “Although reducing clinician burnout may help to decrease rates of turnover, health care organizations and policymakers concerned about employee turnover in primary care need to understand the multifactorial causes of turnover to develop effective retention strategies for clinicians and staff,” the Annals of Family Medicine study authors point out.